Human Resource & Personnel Management

 - Allowances, standard employee benefits, fringe benefits, flexible working time.

 - Constructing a benefits package: objectives and policy considerations.

 - Equal opportunities, discrimination, equal opportunity policies.

-- Statistical data, labour turnover, stability index.
+- HR/personnel records, format, contents, statistical data, reports, labour turnover, stability index.

 - Computers and IT in the HR/personnel department, data protection.